TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 Why do you need runTests.sh?
 ============================

-The script `runTests.sh` is a wrapper around docker-compose.
+The script :file:`runTests.sh` is a wrapper around docker-compose.
 While docker and docker-compose are great software, this stack has its own type of issues.
 In the end, runTests.sh just creates a `.env` file read by docker-compose to work around a couple of things.
 For instance, all tests mount the local git checkout of Core or an extension into one or multiple containers.
 Executing tests then